-If you are unsure on costs, engage a couple of bathroom renovators to provide quotes.
-This will allow you to get a better idea of costs based on your specific needs.
-Just be sure to provide them with all the information you can to ensure they provide a quote, rather than an “estimate”.
+If you are unsure of costs, ask a few bathroom renovators to provide quotes.
+This will allow you to understand better costs based on your specific needs.
+Just provide them with all the information you can to ensure they provide a quote rather than an “estimate”.
 You do not want to get caught out on any hidden costs.
 You can also check out our article, How Much Do Kitchen Renovations Cost, to get a good idea of what you can expect to pay for tradespeople and all other components of a kitchen renovation.

 It’s a good idea to look at our range of bathroom products and use our wishlist feature to send the list of items to a contractor so they can include the exact cost of the products you wish to include.
 Otherwise, they will only include an “allowed costing” for each item and you won’t get a fixed quote.

 A bathrooms design won’t come together instantly.
 There are many factors to consider.
 Aside from the aesthetics, you need to ensure the design is functional.
-Today, bathrooms are more luxurious and more elaborate than ever before, and with unlimited design directions to go in, deciding on just one can be daunting.
+Today, bathrooms are more luxurious and elaborate than ever before, and with unlimited design directions, deciding on just one can be daunting.

-Go back to your reasons to renovation and consider your lifestyle and what you want to get out of your bathroom.
+Go back to your reasons for a renovation and consider your lifestyle and what you want to get out of your bathroom.
 Will it act as your own private retreat?
-Will it be a functional area to bath the kids?
+Will it be a functional area to bathe the kids?
 Consider how many people will be using the bathroom and its core functionality.
-In doing this, you will be better equipped to decide if an ultra-modern bathroom design is suitable or if a more family-friendly traditional design is better suited.
+In doing this, you will be better equipped to decide if an ultra-modern bathroom design is suitable or a more family-friendly traditional design is better suited.

 The overall design and functionality can add significant value to a home.
-Therefore, it is very important that you give this step ample consideration.
+Therefore, you must give this step ample consideration.
 If you’re unsure of where to start, I find that Pinterest is a great place to start.
 Search ‘Bathroom Design’, and start pinning designs you like to a board.
 Once you have a collection of pins, you should see a design style take shape that you can emulate.

 To create the style, head to our website and take a look at our extensive range of tiles.
 Choosing tiles first will help create a good base to layer other design elements.
 You can then look at tapware and fixtures to complete your design.